 4. Enroll in a mentorship program

-A mentorship program is a great way to learn from other executives who’ve gone through the same path.
+A mentorship program is a great way to learn from other executives who’ve gone down the same path.
 You’ll be able to ask them questions directly, have constant guidance, and find best practices or effective ways to handle situations.

 5. Join a professional development group